aragon/hack/docs/os-3-ref.md

 ```

 ### 4.4 Parameter interpretation
-When a permission is granted to an entity by the permission manager, it can be
-assigned an array of parameters that will be evaluated every time the ACL is checked
-to see if the entity can perform the action.
+When a permission is granted to an entity by the permission manager it can be assigned an array of parameters that will be evaluated every time the ACL is checked to see if the entity can perform the action.

-Parameters allow to perform certain computations with the arguments of a role in
-order to decide whether the action can be done or not.
-This moves the ACL for being
-a purely binary access list, to a more sophisticated system that allows way more
+Parameters allow the ACL to perform certain computations with the arguments of a permission in order to decide whether to allow the action or not.
+This moves the ACL from being a purely binary access list to a more sophisticated system that allows for fine-grained control.
-granular control.

 An ACL parameter is comprised of a data structure with 3 values:

-- **Argument Value** (`uint240`): It is the value to compare against depending on
-the argument.
-It is a regular Ethereum memory word, that looses it 2 most significant
-bytes of precision.
-The reason for this was to allow parameters to be saved in just
-one storage slot, saving significant gas.
+- **Argument Value** (`uint240`): the value to compare against, depending on the argument.
+It is a regular Ethereum memory word that loses its two most significant bytes of precision.
+The reason for this was to allow parameters to be saved in just one storage slot, saving significant gas.
-Even though `uint240`s are used, it can be used to store any integer up to `2^30 - 1`,
-addresses and bytes32 (in the case of comparing hashes, losing 2 bytes of precision
-shouldn't be a dealbreaker if the hash algorithm is secure).
-The only problem is
+Even though `uint240`s are used, it can be used to store any integer up to `2^30 - 1`, addresses, and bytes32.
+In the case of comparing hashes, losing 2 bytes of precision shouldn't be a dealbreaker if the hash algorithm is secure.
-when
 - **Argument ID** (`uint8`): Determines how the comparison value is fetched.
 From
 0 to 200 it refers to the argument index number passed to the role.
 After 200, there
 are some *special Argument IDs*: